SergeiDm/CarND-Advanced-Lane-Finding/README.md

 # CarND-Advanced-Lane-Finding
 ## Project Description
-The goal of the project is to detect lane lines on a road by processing video.
+The goal of the project is to detect lane lines on a road, their curvature by processing video.
 The process of the video includes the following steps:
 - Camera Calibration.
 - Distortion Correction.
 - Creating binary images.